echalkpad/the-health-guide/src/assets/docs/macronutrients/carbohydrates/complex-carbs.md

 # Complex carbohydrates

-Complex carbohydrate are carbohydrates whith complex sugar unit branches.
-The two groups of complex carbohydrates are `oligosaccharides` (more than three units) and
-`polysaccharides` (more than ten units).

-Polysaccharides are the most predominant type of carbohydrates in the body, hence, they are twh only types of carbohydrates that provide benefits to the human body. _Starches_, _glycogen_, and _dietary fiber_ are the most important polysaccharides.
+Complex carbohydrates are carbohydrates whith complex sugar unit branches.
+Polysaccharides (read next) are the most predominant type of carbohydrates in the body, hence, they are the only group of carbohydrates that bring benefits.

-Starch is the most predominant type of complex carbohydrate found in foods, glycogen is used as energy storage in the liver and muscles, whereas fiber improves the overal health of the digestive system.
-Though, complex carbohydrates are considered essential nutrient, because the body cand provide its necesarry energy supplies from protein and fats.
+Although complex carbohydrates are not considered essential nutrients, because the body cand provide its necesarry energy supplies from protein and fats, they provide additional benefits to the human body.

+## Classification
+### Starch
+- most common complex carbohydrate found in foods.
+### Glycogen
+- used as energy storage in the liver and muscles.
+### Fiber
+- improves the overal health of the digestive system, but is not absorbed.

 ## Digestion and absorption
 Raw starch is very hard to digest and happens only in the colon, whereas cooked starch is much more easier to digest and to absorb.
 Complex carbohydrate dygestion begins in the mouth and continues in the intestine, and requires the alkaline medium, hence, it is not recommended to combine them with other nutrients that require or generate an acid medium, like animal protein, fat, and acid fruits.
 The enzyme ptyalin, that creates the alkaline medium, is neutralized in acid medium.
-"Added sugars" also create an acid medium by generating a large amount of saliva secretion in the mouth.
+Sugars also create an acid medium by generating a large amount of saliva secretion in the mouth.

 ### Functions and benefits
 - energy supply;